Skip to main content

 Generally speaking, if you’re not sure of a woman’s title, then “Ms.” is often the safest option.

-Will I be Mrs. or Ms. after I Get Married?
+Will I be Mrs. or Ms. After I Get Married?

-This totally depends on personal preference.
+This depends on personal preference.
 Typically, women who have just got married will change their title to “Mrs.”.
 It indicates their new and exciting marital status, and also points toward the fact that they’ve taken their partner’s surname.
-This is also the case if you’re double-barreling your name after marriage.
+This is also the case if you’re double-barrelling your name after marriage.

 Similarly, regardless of whether you change your name, you can choose to switch to “Ms.” if you’d rather your title not be associated with your marital status at all.
 This might be the case for female teachers who don’t want their students to know they’re married.
 Basically, it’s totally up to you.